-- The pension payments the member would have been paid if the member had retired on the date of DROP election, and - Interest credits at the rate of 4% per annum.
-Additional contributions by Fire (5%) accumulate at market rate 30 basis points per annum.
+- The pension payments the member would have been paid if the member had retired on the date of DROP election; and - Interest credits at the rate of 4% (2% for Police Patrol who DROP on or after June 10, 2014) per annum.
+Additional contributions made prior to August 15, 2011 by Fire (5%) accumulate at market rate 30 basis points per annum.